14 Wedding Invitation Etiquette Questions We Get All the Time

 It's also not necessary to include additional start times on your wedding invites (think: the cocktail hour and reception).
 If the events are all taking place on the same day at the same location, simply stating "reception to follow" is enough.
 If your reception is at a different venue, you can include the location beneath the ceremony details or on a separate reception card depending on the space available.
 For jam-packed wedding weekends, it's a good idea to have separate itinerary cards with the respective date, time and location of each event.
 These can be sent out with your wedding invitations or included in wedding welcome bags.

-There are a few places you can include your wedding website without breaking any etiquette rules.
+There are a few places you can share your wedding website without breaking any etiquette rules.
 A simple "TaylorandPayton.com" on your save-the-dates is a great way to let guests know from the beginning that you have a wedding website.
-You can also include your wedding URL on an insert card in your invitation suite (just make sure you don't print it on your actual wedding invitations).
-If you got your stationery from The Knot Invitations, you can set up a wedding website on The Knot to match.
-That way, your loved ones will get a cohesive design experience ahead of your big day.
+You can also include the URL on an insert card or incorporate a QR code into your invitation design.
+BTW, if you set up a wedding website on The Knot, we've got stationery designs to match—how cool is that?

 Including registry info on your wedding invitations or save-the-dates is considered impolite because it can give the impression that you're outright asking guests for gifts.
-So how exactly do you let your loved ones know about your wedding wish list?
-Go ahead and put your registry details directly on your wedding website (The Knot All-in-One Registry allows you to include links from all of the places you are registered).
+So how do you let your loved ones know about your wedding wish list?
+Go ahead and put your registry details directly on your wedding website.
+(Psst, The Knot Registry lets you combine all of your registries in one convenient spot.)

 Don't plan on setting up a personal website?
-It's totally fine to include information about where you are registered on your wedding shower invitations or spread the news by word of mouth.
+It's fine to include registry details on your wedding shower invitations or spread the news by word of mouth.
 Your parents, wedding party and other close friends will be able to fill guests in without breaking traditional wedding invitation etiquette.

 There are some simple etiquette guidelines for assigning plus-ones that'll make your job a little easier.
 First things first, know that you definitely don't have to give every single guest a plus-one.
 If they're not married or in a serious relationship, it's perfectly acceptable to extend a solo invite.
 Most of your loved ones will understand that without "and guest" or another name on the invitation, they aren't invited with a plus-one.